xenit-eu/helm-alfresco/README.md

 #### `transformServices.transformCoreAio.registry`

-* Required: true if transformServices.enabled and transformServices.transformCoreAio.image not set
+* Required: false
 * Default: `docker.io`
 * Description: The registry where the docker container can be found in

 #### `transformServices.transformCoreAio.repository`

-* Required: true if transformServices.enabled and transformServices.transformCoreAio.image not set
+* Required: false
 * Default: `alfresco/alfresco-transform-core-aio`
 * Description: The repository of the docker image that will be used

 #### `transformServices.transformCoreAio.tag`

-* Required: true if transformServices.enabled and transformServices.transformCoreAio.image not set
+* Required: false
 * Default: `latest`
 * Description: The tag of the docker image that will be used